xoe-labs/click-odoo/dodoo-init/README.md

 `dodoo init` subcommand initializes a database on the given db conection and - optionally - installs a module list and/or executes raw SQL.

-It keeps a specially prefixed  db / filstore cache so that subsequent inits are accelerated.
+It keeps a specially prefixed  db / attachment cache so that subsequent inits are accelerated.
 A hash is built over the listed module dirs to keep cache consistent with your code and clear as needed.

 Executing raw SQL permits you to do advanced, eventually templated, database